Arlodotexe/windows-interact/README.md

  - LOTS of fixes to how `Win.PowerShell()` collects output and errors when using multiple commands. ~95% quirk-free!
 Still working on it, but it's _much_ better than last version.

  What's next:
- - I'm working on a PowerShell session manager.
-It's pretty early, but it's already in use internally by Win.stopAudio().
+ - There will be a lot of refactoring coming soon, this project is getting massive and its time to split it up a little
+  - Planning on adding `Win.get.audioDevices.output.isPlaying`, but it the direct code only works from external scripts, not from Windows-interact itself.
+This will be coming soon!
  - Planning on a categories for appManager, which would allow for group launching & killing, or doing something generic whenever you would launch any app listed in that category.
  - Planning on removing dependency on requestify, perhaps building my own wrapper for nodes' native request methods with zero dependencies
- - The whole project will be moved to typescript.
-Not soon, but in the near future.
  - I'm still recovering from a layoff, so development isn't as active as it could be.
 But I assure you, development is still alive and kicking :)
  - Got ideas?
-Contact me.
+Contact me or open an issue.

 Completely open to new features.
 Submit an issue labeled "Feature request" or contact me on twitter @[Arlodottxt](https://twitter.com/Arlodottxt) with your suggestions.